-She has lived experience with mental health and has been in symptom-free recovery since 2010.
+She has lived experience of “mental illness” and has been in symptom-free recovery since 2010.
 Eleanor has a lifetime of experience in the arts, particularly the narrative arts (writing, storytelling) and visual arts (photorealistic painting), with a background in Publishing alongside 15 years in the mental health branch of the non-profit sector.

 She has over 10,000 hours of Peer Support experience and has worked with clients with all manner of mental health and substance use challenges, histories of trauma, justice involvement, and homelessness, Acquired Brain Injury (ABI)/Traumatic Brain Injury (TBI), Concurrent Disorders, Dual Diagnoses (DD), and Geriatric Mental Health (GMH), one-on-one in their homes and in community, consumer/survivor/ex-patient, and institutional settings and has facilitated over a dozen peer support groups.